 - Research that is characterized by rigorous and innovative scientific methods

-*The deadline to submit a symposium was 12 October 2018.
+*The deadline to submit a symposium is 21 October 2020.
 Notification for acceptance or otherwise will be emailed to all participants in mid-November.

 - A symposium is a moderately formal 2-hour session that includes a co-chair, 4 presenters and 1 discussant.
 The co-chair may also be a presenter.

 - Symposium proposals must include both the overall panel proposal, as well as the individual presenter abstracts.
 The panel chair is responsible for submitting the overall summary and each presenter is responsible for submitting their own individual abstract.
 Symposia chairs will have the opportunity to review the individual abstracts and finalize the submission.

 - Each of the 4 presentations lasts 30 minutes which allows for a 20-minute presentation and 10-minute discussion period.

 - The amount of symposia submissions by an individual is unlimited, but an individual cannot be listed for more than two total roles (chair, co-chair, presenter, or discussant) between accepted symposia and oral presentations.
 If sessions are selected where a participant is included more than twice, the participant will need to find a suitable replacement to be approved by the program chairs.

 - One discussant per symposium is required.
 The discussant cannot also be a presenter.
 This individual will lead the discussion with panelists and attendees the last thirty minutes of the symposium.
 NO formal presentation, slides, or other audiovisuals are allowed for discussants; this rule will be strictly enforced.

 - Symposium sessions will be scheduled with the assumption that all speakers agree to be available on all days of the meeting.